BennyG9/robot-arm/README.md

 ---
 <div>
   <img align="right" src="media/CAD_Prototype_5-28-2026.jpg" width="275">
   <p>The mechanical structure is being developed using OnShape.
 The current prototype shows basic shoulder joint and rotating base design.
-The design aims to distribute weight away from motor shafts onto bearings and maximizing torque lower down in the arm's architecture.
-This design improves stiffness and reduces footprint from the previous version. <br><br> Current work includes adding limit switch stops to the shoulder joint and designing the shoulder-elbow link & elbow joint.</p>
+The design distributes mechanical loads through dedicated bearings rather than motor shafts and maximizes torque closer to the shoulder joint.
+The new design improves stiffness and reduces footprint from the previous version. <br><br> Current work includes adding limit switch stops to the shoulder joint and designing the shoulder-elbow link & elbow joint.</p>
   <br clear="right" />
 </div>